AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-08-01-javascript-promise-all.md

 thumbnail: thumbnail.jpg
 ---

 Imagine you're creating a website where users can batch-upload files.
 You need to know when all files have finished uploading so you can notify the user and update the UI.
-This sounds like the job for promises since file uploads are likely to be asynchronous.
+This sounds like a job for promises since file uploads are likely to be asynchronous.
 But in this example, each upload would return its own promise.
 You know how to await *individual* promises, but how do you await an arbitrary number of promises to know when they've *all* resolved?

 Waiting for multiple async operations to finish is such a common task in JavaScript that there's a special method for this very purpose: `Promise.all`.
 In this article, we'll learn how to use `Promise.all` to await multiple promises.
 Towards the end, we'll also write our own implementation of `Promise.all` to better understand how it works under the hood.